VisualAppeal/PHP-Auto-Update/README.md

 ## Installation

-* Copy the `update` folder to your project
+* Copy the `update` folder to your project (what should be updated)
-* Create a update.ini on your server
+* Create a update.ini on your server (where the updates are from)

-** Important: Please notice that PHP needs write permissions to update the files on your webserver **
+**Important: Please notice that PHP needs write permissions to update the files on your webserver**

 ## Description